How To Be An Effective Change Agent (Without Exhausting Yourself)

 Especially if you're in the middle of a career or life transition, look for opportunities to Yes, And... so that you can do the work to effect change exactly where you are right now.
 Look at how to align your goals so they work in partnership with one another rather than against.
 Seek out ways to engage with issues that leverage your existing skills, interests, and experiences.

 I know I can't have possibly addressed everything about this topic, so please post your questions and comments below.
+How are YOU planning to be an effective change agent?

 Ready for a career that matches who you are?